 It is a mode to count up at the falling edge of the ECIN pin input.
-When using this mode, set TC1CR1<TC1CK> to the external clock and then set TC1CR2<SEG> to "0" (Both edges can not be used).
+When using this mode, set TC1CR1<TC1CK> to the external clock.

 The countents of TREG1A are compared with the contents of up-counter.
 If a match is found, an INTTC1 interrupt is generated, and the counter is cleared.
 Counting up resumes for ECIN pin input edge each after the counter is cleared.